The 50 Best NBA Players of All Time

 Outside of his first and last season, Malone averaged over 20 points per game every season.
 Those are crazy numbers to maintain for 17 seasons.

-Some will point towards his playoff performances as a reason to drop him down the list, but those people are ignoring just how good Karl Malone was.
+Some will point toward his playoff performances as a reason to drop him down the list, but those people are ignoring just how good Karl Malone was.

 19. Kevin Garnett